chris-wood/RIT-Assignments/20121/PLC/Project1/README.txt

 from the command logic, which is encapsulated inside the BirchCommandString class.

 Adding new operations is also straightforward.
-It only requires a command enumerator to be defined in Birch, which is then added to the command translation map (string name -> enum), and then implementing a handler within the BirchCommandString class.
+It only requires a command enumerator to be defined in Birch, an entry to be added to the command translation map (string name -> enum), and then implementing a handler within the BirchCommandString class.
 This makes the interpreter fairly extensible in terms of modifications to the Birch language.